xolvio/chimp/documentation/docs/structure.md

                     └── HelloQuery.ts
 ```

-It's advisable to initialize an app to look into specific files while reading this page, but you can also look here: (TODO)
+It's advisable to initialize an app to look into specific files while reading this page, but you can also look here [github.com/xolvio/chimp-gql-tiny-example](https://github.com/xolvio/chimp-gql-tiny-example):

 ## Top Level /